FarsBein/meme-generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## meme-generator
+## Random Meme Generator

-built using memeAPI and react.
+Built using memeAPI and react.
 It allows users to create memes using random funny images.

 ### To start